-China is synonymous with giant pandas, ancient temples, the Great Wall and lots of people.
-However, there are a number of things about this intriguing country that may surprise you, particularly if you’re a first-time visitor.
+However, there are some things about this intriguing country that you may not know, particularly if you’re a first-time visitor.

 The west of China is practically empty.
-Provinces such as Tibet and Xinjiang are home to untouched and rugged landscapes, vast skies and scattered towns and villages.
+Provinces such as Tibet and Xinjiang are home to untouched and rugged landscapes, vast skies and scattered villages.

 Yes, this is in China!
 (Pictured: Kanas Lake, Xinjiang).

-It’s a myth that everyone in China eats dog, cat and snake meat.
+It’s a myth that everyone in China eats dog meat.
 Sure, some do, but it’s a tiny minority.

-You’d be hard-pressed to find a restaurant that sells dog meat, particularly in the developed cities where most ESL teachers end up working.
+You’d be hard-pressed to find a restaurant that sells dog meat, particularly in the developed cities and provinces.

 Perhaps it’s the international headline-grabbing Yulin Dog Meat Festival, or Lychee and Dog Meat Festival as it’s officially known, which has many people thinking that eating dog is common practice.

-The Yulin government has distanced itself from the festival, saying that it doesn’t officially organise it.
+The local Yulin government has recently distanced itself from the festival, saying that it doesn’t officially organise it.

 There’s no one-size-fits-all description when it comes to China’s weather.

-Beijing, in the north, can be boiling hot in summer and often drops to well below zero in winter.
-Compare this to Shenzhen, in the south, where a sub-tropical climate prevails.
+For example, Beijing is boiling hot in summer but the mercury often drops below zero in winter.
+Compare this to Shenzhen, in the south, where you'll find a sub-tropical climate all year round.

 If you’re going to China for a quick trip, spring and autumn are the best months.